adumont/emu6502/README.md

 - ✅ all 6502 tests 👍(*)
 - ✅ all 65C02 tests👍

-(* w/ the exception of the interrupt tests, because I haven't implemented interrupts yet😉)

 ## Documentation

 This is the recording, and slides, of the presentation I gave to the FORTH2020 users meeting on Jan 21st, 2023 about how I implemented Emu6502, a 65C02 emulator written in Forth.